 In the state of Texas, there are specific standards that must be followed as well as specific violations that are illegal in nursing homes.
 Unfortunately, statistics show that at least 30% of all nursing homes in Texas have been cited for some sort of nursing home abuse infraction.
 Some violations tend to be so minor that they are never reported, and victims may not even that rules exist for these small infractions.
 Other violations, of course, are much more obvious and severe.

-If you or a loved one has been a victim of nursing home abuse, you should get legal help from a Texas nursing home abuse law firm that has the experience and knowledge to help you win your case.
-The Texas law firm of McIver Brown specializes in nursing home abuse and neglect cases and can help you get the justice and financial compensation you deserve.
+If you or a loved one has been a victim of nursing home abuse, you should get legal help from a Texas nursing home abuse lawyer that has the experience and knowledge to help you win your case.
+A nursing home abuse attorney can help you get the justice and financial compensation you deserve.